rekalogika/rekalogika.dev/docs/collections/04-misc/01-uuid.md

 }
 ```

-This way, you retain all the best practices of using UUID primary keys, but
+This way, you retain all the benefits of using UUID primary keys, with all the
-without the headaches:
+best practices, but without the headaches:

 * You still have compact, binary UUIDs in the database.
 * You still have time-ordered UUIDs.